gitlabhq/gitlabhq/doc/development/documentation/index.md

 Further needs for ‘what would make this doc even better’ should be immediately addressed in a follow-up MR or issue.

-The individual who merges the documentation must have also reviewed the documentation for the above standard.
-Typically this is a technical writer, but others, such as Support Managers, can freely merge smaller changes.
-See the [Documentation Workflows](workflow.md).
+The individual who merges the documentation must reviewed the documentation for the above standard.

 NOTE: **Note:**
 If the release version you want to add the documentation to has already been